 Planting Large Specimen Trees - Quick Checklist

 Plan for off loading and placing of tree.
-It is the customer’s responsibility to off load the tree from the delivery truck Ascertain that the equipment and personnel you have will safely handle the weight by consulting the weights given in the Specimen Tree Specs chart and determining if the contractor has experience with large specimen trees.
-If hiring a crane company request a site visit and quote.
-If you need assistance our crews can do turn key installations or simply get the tree off the truck safely and efficiently into your planting holes.
-If we do the installation and after planting monitoring we can provide a one or two year warranty.
+It is the customer’s responsibility to off load the tree from the delivery truck, unless installation services have been arranged through us.
+Ascertain that the equipment and personnel you have will safely handle the weight by consulting the weights given in the Specimen Tree Specs chart, and determine if the contractor has experience with large specimen trees.
+If hiring a crane company, request a site visit and quote.
+If you need assistance, our crews can do turn key installations or simply get the tree off the truck safely and efficiently into your planting holes.
+If we do the installation and after planting monitoring, we can provide for an additional fee a one or two year warranty.